Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 In Gaalop and elsewhere, the dual is marked by * in front of the object, e.g. dual = * object;

 When an object is dualized two times, the result is negative.
-To get the correct result, i. e. the original object, there is a special algorithm for "undualization" x^-*^ and the formula is (see dissertations Fontijne 2.25 / Colapinto 2.20) A^-x^ = AI
+To get the correct result, i. e. the original object, there is a special algorithm for "undualization" with the formula (see dissertations Fontijne 2.25 / Colapinto 2.20) A^-x^ = AI

 In most cases, the IPNS is called the dual form and the other the standard form.